-• Pricing policy
+Pricing policy

 On July 2014 the charges of some tariffs concerning small and medium sized enterprises as well as country houses and secondary residencies were readapted.
-With regard to small and medium companies there were reductions in the tariffs of 1.4 mil. customers (offices, small shops, bakeries, workshops, small craft industries, garages, etc.) In order to support small and medium enterprises, PPC S.A. extended its tariff reduction policy to consumptions of Low Voltage, as well as, of 1.1.2015, by broadening at the same time consumption thresholds.
+With regard to small and medium companies there were reductions in the tariffs of 1.4 million customers (offices, small shops, bakeries, workshops, small craft industries, garages, etc.)

+In order to support small and medium enterprises, PPC SA extended its tariff reduction policy to consumptions of Low Voltage as well, as of 1.1.2015, by broadening at the same time consumption thresholds.